agorapulse/grails-facebook-sdk/src/main/groovy/agorapulse/plugins/facebooksdk/README.md

 WARNING: Since V2.2.0, Facebook Graph API v2.2 will be used.
 Make sure that your app is compatible with [v2.2 upgrade](https://developers.facebook.com/docs/apps/upgrading).
 You have up to april 30th 2015 to migrate old app using API v1.0.
-Use `agorapulse.plugins.facebooksdk.apiVersion = v1.0` to override default behaviour.
+Use `grails.plugin.facebooksdk.apiVersion = v1.0` to override default behaviour.
 `FacebookGraphClient` constructor has also changed with a new `apiVersion` (some refactoring might be required if you use constructor extra parameters such as timeout or proxy).

 * 2015-02-16 **V2.2.2** : bug fix for apiVersion in FacebookGraphClient